1–2 spots available for Q2 · Claim yours

 By Adriano Junior

-TL;DR: The 9 signs your startup needs a CTO
+TL;DR: the 9 signs your startup needs a CTO

-If three or more of these hit home, keep reading.
+If three or more land, keep reading.

 Table of contents